 Lead plaintiff Mike Toyukak of Manokotak Village explained through a translator that he needed to receive voting information in Yup’ik so “[he] would be able to understand what [he’s] voting for.”
 Plaintiff Fred Augustine of the Village of Alakanuk elaborated, saying through a translator, “Sometimes I wonder if my votes count.
 Poll workers speak to me in English, but I don’t understand.
 I didn’t understand any of the ballots but I still voted.
 We go to vote and vote, but we don’t know what to do and how to vote.”

-Defendants in the suit included former Lt.
-Governor Mead Treadwell, current Lt.
-Governor Byron Mallott, Division of Elections Director Gail Fenumiai, and Regional Elections Supervisors Becka Baker and Michelle Speegle.
-Trial was held June-July 2014 and the court rendered an oral decision on September 3, 2014.
-The court held that the defendants had in fact violated Section 203 of the VRA in all the census areas at issue.
-The court further found that the defendants had improperly relied on what they called “outreach workers” in villages to translate the entire Official Election Pamphlet themselves, even though these workers had never been asked to do so and there was no evidence showing they could do this.
-The court found that the end result was an absence of all pre-election information such as candidate statements, ballot measures, pro and con statements for ballot measures and all other information available to English speaking voters before an election.
-After briefing, the court ordered broad remedial relief including the written and audio translation of all pre-election materials distributed in English, posting of bilingual translators at all polling places, and also ordering defendants to report back to the court on their progress after the November 2014 election, which was submitted shortly before Christmas.
+An extensive trial was held in June and July 2014, and Alaska’s federal district court delivered an oral decision on September 3, 2014.
+The court held that the State of Alaska had in fact violated Section 203 of the VRA in all the regions at issue.
+The court further found that the State of Alaska had improperly relied on what it called “outreach workers” in Alaska Native communities to translate the entire election pamphlet themselves, even though these workers had never been asked to do so and there was no evidence showing they could do this.
+Furthermore, the court found that the end result was an absence of all pre-election information such as candidate statements, ballot measures, pro and con statements for ballot measures, and all other information available to English speaking voters before an election.
+After briefing, the court ordered broad remedial relief including the written and audio translation of all pre-election materials distributed in English and posting of bilingual translators at all polling places.
+The court also ordered the State of Alaska to report back on its progress for subsequent elections.